First Steps to Recovery

 - “You make me ______”

 Instead of blaming, try orienting your language back to yourself and what you’re feeling.
 Examples of helpful language include:

 - “I’ve been feeling like ____”

 These small adjustments make a huge difference and reorient the conversation around what you have in common—your relationship and the love you have for each other.

 Helpful Tools for a Difficult Conversation

 While it’s not easy to talk to a loved one about getting help, it may be an essential part of their recovery process.
 The research you’ve done and the resources you’ve found will be put to good use—don’t be discouraged if it takes more than one attempt.

 Above all, let your loved one know that you support them through their healing journey, however long it takes and whatever it looks like.
 Let them know that you love them whether they decide to seek out treatment or not.

-If they’re still unsure, the support team at Pinnacle Recovery is here to answer their questions and discuss treatment options.
+If they’re still unsure, the support team at Pinnacle Recovery is here to answer their questions and discuss about drug rehab in utah treatment options.
 Their healing journey can begin today.